AlephAlpha/Nekomata/doc/Builtins.md

 Fails when the divisor is zero.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized and fails when the two lists are of different lengths.

 ### `divInt` (`÷`, `2 -> 1`)